Algee Smith

 Algee Smith in The New Edition Story

 That same year, he recorded the song "Grow" for the soundtrack of Kathryn Bigelow's film "Detroit," in which he portrayed a character named Larry Reed.
-Reed is a real person who witnessed the tragic events of 1967 in an American hotel when police officers fatally shot several African Americans.
+Reed was a real person who witnessed the tragic 1967 events at a Detroit hotel where police officers fatally shot several African Americans.

 Algee Smith & Larry Reed – Grow